opensensorhub/osh-js/Toolkit/Documentation/site/docs/dev/technical.md

 ## EventManager

 The EventManager is handled by the [OSH.EventManager](http://opensensorhub.github.io/osh-js/Toolkit/Documentation/OSH.EventManager.html) class.
 It is used through the entire Toolkit.
-For example, the data are sent from the data receiver to the buffer using callback function, and the buffer sends forward the events after processing into the EventManager.
+For example, the data are sent from the data receiver to the buffer using the callback function, and the buffer forwards the events after processing them into the EventManager.

 There are then many ways to use the OSH.EventManager.
-As it used through the entire Toolkit, you can send/receive on events directly by using the OSH.EventManager class.
+As it is used through the entire Toolkit, you can send/receive on events directly by using the OSH.EventManager class.

 Most of the events are defined by `OSH.EventManager.EVENT` :